awsdocs/aws-codeartifact-user-guide/doc_source/packages-overview.md

 # Packages overview<a name="packages-overview"></a>

 A *package* in AWS CodeArtifact is a bundle of software and the metadata that is required to resolve dependencies and install the software\.
-CodeArtifact supports npm, PyPI, and Maven package formats\.
+CodeArtifact supports Maven, npm, NuGet, and PyPI package formats\.
 This section provides a brief overview of packages, including publishing, permissions, and package version statuses\.

 **Topics**
 + [Package publishing](#package-publishing)